-- the Alberta Colleges Athletic Conference (ACAC) in Basketball (M/W), Cross-Country Running (M/W), Cross-Country Skiing (M/W), Curling (M/W/Mixed), and Ice Hockey (M). - the Alberta Colleges Athletic League (ACAL) in Volleyball (M/W). - · numerous provincial and national competitions in Biathlon (M/W).
+- the Alberta Colleges Athletic Conference (ACAC) in Basketball (M/W), Cross-Country Running (M/W), Cross-Country Skiing (M/W), Curling (M/W/ Mixed), and Ice Hockey (M). - the Alberta Colleges Athletic League (ACAL) in Volleyball (M/W). - numerous provincial and national competitions in Biathlon (M/W).

-25.3 Bookstores
+24.3 Bookstores

-The University maintains a large and modern Bookstore in the Students' Union Building.
-The Bookstore offers new and used textbooks; class materials and supplies; and a comprehensive selection of current best sellers, reference books and nonfiction books.
-The Bookstore also offers an extensive selection of crested clothing, gifts, and home accessories; and educationally-priced computer hardware and software, plus accessories in the MicroStore.
-See www.bookstore. ualberta.ca or phone (780) 492-4215 or toll free 1-888-933-9133.
+The University maintains a large Bookstore in the Students' Union Building.
+The Bookstore offers new and used textbooks, course materials and supplies.
+It has a comprehensive selection of current best sellers, reference books and nonfiction books, including one of the largest medical and technical book selections in Western Canada.
+The Bookstore also offers an extensive selection of crested clothing, gifts, and home accessories.
+The MicroStore, found on the lower level, offers educationally-priced computer hardware, software, and accessories.
+See www.bookstore.ualberta.ca or phone (780) 492-4215 or toll free 1-888-933-9133.